chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 The task is to start the Function App, but let it run the _logs_ function only.

-There're two possibilities to do so, you could either [disable](https://learn.microsoft.com/en-us/azure/azure-functions/disable-function#localsettingsjson) all other functions in the _local.settings.json_, or you could defines with [functions to run](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json#functions) in the _host.json_.
+There're two possibilities to do so, you could either [disable](https://learn.microsoft.com/en-us/azure/azure-functions/disable-function#localsettingsjson) all other functions in the _local.settings.json_, or you could define which functions [to run](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json#functions) in the _host.json_.
 So it's either a [denylist](https://en.wikipedia.org/wiki/Whitelist) or an [allowlist](<https://en.wikipedia.org/wiki/Blacklist_(computing)>).

 We want to use a allowlist, but we want to run just some local tests.